wahyuwiyoko/simifox/README.md

   and [LibRedirect](https://addons.mozilla.org/firefox/addon/libredirect/) extension.
 - Use local password manager such as [pass](https://www.passwordstore.org/) instead of built-in password manager in browser.

-## Known Issues

-- Some pop-up bar like DRM, bookmark menu, and maybe other things that beside the search bar had a weird placement.
-I think it's a bit tricky to show them and debug using `order` and calculate the `width` property inside media query.

-- Search bar on Windows are overlapping at right side, causing the bookmark icon and any other toolbar icon become hidden.

 ## Debugging